Introduction

 - Product filtering systems

+Use canonical tags, proper redirects, and a consistent URL structure to resolve this.
 Duplicate content dilutes authority and weakens rankings.

 12. Optimize URL Structure